 The Counselling training course was very robust and rigorous, based at the University of Chester.
 We were regularly assessed on our counselling work (from tapes with real clients) during the three year course as well as being supervised clinically and professionally.
 During my training I undertook my own personal therapy above and beyond the university requirement.
 This was to be better able to support my clients and to understand myself better.
 It has given me insight into how it may be your you, the client, to embark on this unknown journey.

-As a Member of the British Association for Counselling and Psychotherapy (MBACP 681482) I follow their ethical code for personal and professional practice.
-Being on the BACP Register (a voluntary database of counsellors) means that I follow extra assurances to maintaining high quality professional practice, please see the section below on Continuing Professional Development.
+As an Accredited Member of the British Association for Counselling and Psychotherapy (registration number 36098 ), I follow their ethical code for personal and professional practice.
+Being on the BACP Register (a voluntary database of counsellors) and being accredited means that I follow extra assurances to maintaining high quality professional practice, please see the section below on Continuing Professional Development.

 What happens in the first session?